Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless

 Each component of $\boldsymbol{h}(\boldsymbol{R}_j)$ is sampled from a mean-zero Gaussian distribution with standard derivation $\Delta$.
 The time evolution of $\theta$ is described by

 The moving random field $\boldsymbol{h}_\mathrm{moving}$ is given by

 where $[x]$ denotes the largest integer not greater than $x$.
 A cubic simulation box with length $L$ is considered, with open boundary conditions along the $x$-direction.
 The random field is generated at the front of the simulation box and shifts one step every $1/v$ time interval.
+The equation of motion \eqref{EOM_simulation} is integrated using the Euler method with a time discretization of $dt = 1/ 10v$, meaning that 10 updates occur for each shift of the random field.
 For the calculation of the magnetization, periodic boundary conditions are imposed along the $y$- and $z$-directions.